 - Searchable database of adoption assistance by State

-- State list of mental health service assistance programs
+- Mental health service assistance

 - State list of additional financial assistance for medical needs

 There is a wealth of resources available to adoptive parents to help you meet the educational needs of your child, particularly for sending them to college.
 Child Welfare Information Gateway has a great list of educational assistance programs and a searchable database of adoption assistance and medical assistance by State.

 Meeting many of the day-to-day emotional needs of a child you have adopted will be similar to meeting the needs of any child by providing unconditional reassurance, love, and support.
 However, there are additional things you will need to prepare yourself for to help a child you’ve adopted work through past traumas and loss.
 Child Welfare Information Gateway has a great list of resources for adoptive parents on:

 - Helping adopted children cope with grief and loss